vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/1.nGQL-overview/keywords-and-reserved-words.md

 # Keywords

-Keywords have significance in nGQL.
-It can be classified into reserved keywords and non-reserved keywords.
+Keywords in nGQL are words with particular meanings, such as `CREATE` and `TAG` in the `CREATE TAG` statement.
+Keywords that require special processing to be used as identifiers are referred to as `reserved keywords`, while the part of keywords that can be used directly as identifiers are called `non-reserved keywords`."

 It is not recommend to use keywords in schema.
 If you must use keywords in schema:

 - Non-reserved keywords can be used as identifiers without quotes if they are all in lowercase.
 However, if a non-reserved keyword contains any uppercase letters when used as an identifier, it must be enclosed in backticks (\`), for example, \`Comment\`.